Get a free, no obligation personal loan quote with rates as low as 9.99%

 Will a debt consolidation loan hurt my credit?

 A debt consolidation loan can temporarily hurt your credit when your lender performs a credit check during your application process.
 However, in general, a debt consolidation loan can build your credit because the debt accounts you consolidate will be considered as paid.
-Moreover, every time you make full on-time payments, your credit will positively impact your credit.
+Moreover, every time you make full on-time payments, your credit will be positively impacted.

 Do I need collateral to get a debt consolidation loan?

 No, you do not need collateral to get a debt consolidation loan.
 You can use an unsecured personal loan to consolidate debt.
-However, if you have poor credit, some lenders may ask you to provide collateral or get a co-signer.
+However, if you have poor credit, some lenders may require collateral or a co-signer.

 Why was I rejected for a debt consolidation loan?